risk-first/website/menagerie/Map-And-Territory-Risk.md

 - **Availability Heuristic**: People overestimate the importance of knowledge they have been exposed to.
 Could this be relevant in the Volkswagen case?
 Or could it be..
 - **The Ostrich Effect**:  Which is where dangerous information is ignored or avoided because of the emotions it will evoke.
 - **Bandwagon Effect**:  People like to believe things that other people believe.
-Could this be a factor in the existence of the hype cycle?
+Could this be a factor in the existence of the Hype Cycle?

 ## Hierarchical Organisations